mi2lab/mrat-passthrough-quest/README.md

 1. Open `avatarPrefab` as prefab, set `AvatarSdkManagerHorizon` and `AvatarEntity` to active.
 Save prefab.
 1. In `MRATManager`, make sure the `avatarPrefab` and `useAvatar` is set to public.
 Then in unity inspector panel, find the `MRATManager`.
 Drag the Avatar prefab in Prefab folder to the `avatarPrefab`.
 Set the `useAvatar` to be true.

+# Things to Do Next
+Currently, this project is mainly completed.
+However, there are still something to do.
+## Clean up the code
+The code in the Unity project is still a little bit messy even though I tried my best to make them organized.
+## Speed up the project
+The Up synching procedure will be quiet slow when hand are tracked.
+I believe the bottle neck of the performance is either in the scanning procedure with the hand joints as the current code find and records all child joints of the base joint recursively or in the uploading procedure due to the net bandwidth.
+It need further testing and optimized scanning algorithm or data structure.
+## Implement the recording replay function on web end
+Currently, the web end only supports live updates and event system.
+It would be better if it can support recording function.
+## Automate scene configure for the web end
+The scene configure is manually written now, which is not very elegant.
+One preferable way is to export the configuration directly from the Unity.